 Then you can connect this form to a specific list from your Campaign Monitor account using the Select List dropdown.

 Note: Mailing lists are managed in Campaign Monitor.
 For more details on how to create and use mailing lists, see Campaign Monitor’s documentation.

 Next, the fields available within your Campaign Monitor mailing list will be listed.
 In order to send data to these fields, you’ll need to select the corresponding form fields from the dropdowns.

-Conditional logic allows you to set rules for events based on the user’s selections in their form entry.
+Conditional logic lets you set rules for events based on users’ selections in their form entries.

 That’s it!
 You can now grow your Campaign Monitor mailing list with each form submission.

 Next, would you like to offer incentives to potential subscribers?
 Be sure to check out our article on lead magnets to find out how to offer downloadable content in exchange for subscribing to your mailing list.